muditsingal/beginner_tutorials/README.md

 5. Observe that INFO messages are printed indicating successful publishing and subscribing of the string present in data/print_string.txt
 6. You should also get logging for Warning, Error, and DEBUG severities in the package.

+## Steps to record rosbag file

+1. Make sure that this package is added to your workspace src folder and built successfully.
+2. Launch the relevant nodes for talker, listener, and rosbag recorder using: `ros2 launch beginner_tutorials bringup_and_record_launch.py`.
+3. Terminate and the recording using *Ctrl+C* keypress.
+4. Inspect the bag file using `ros2 bag info rosbag2_<tiemstamp>/`<br>

+- To disable rosbag recording: Set *rosbag_record* argument to *False* in *bringup_and_record_launch.py*.
+- To record TF frames: `ros2 run tf2_tools view_frames`
+- To inspect specific frames: `ros2 run tf2_ros tf2_echo world talk`

+## Steps to run ROSBAG

+1. Make sure that this package is added to your workspace src folder and built successfully.
+2. Source the workspace: `source install/setup.bash`
+3. ros2 run beginner_tutorials listener
+4. ros2 bag play <path/to/rosbag_folder>
+5. Observe the listener.

+## Steps to run ROS test

+1. `cd <path/to/ros/workspace>`
+2. `source install/setup.bash`
+3. ros2 run beginner_tutorials beginner_tutorials_test

 ## Steps to get fatal error logging